AngeliqueDawnbringer/node-acme-lambda/README.md

 When using AWS IAM roles an policies correctly, you can give access to resources and files - applying least-privilege - on an extremely granular level.
 You can even enable payload-encryption without giving out credentials using AWS KMS to protect access to the private key even further.
 All you need is access defined in the policy to the relevant AWS KMS key, and the rest is taken care of.
 You do not need any information regarding the key when trying to decrypt it.
 You or the role, simply needs rights to decrypt the contents of the encrypted payload.

-# Current version
-This version only supports ACMEv1 not ACMEv2.
-Larry Anderson has implemented a NodeJS 8.10 version that supports ACMEv2.

-# But how does it work?
+- But how does it work?
 Well, it creates an account at the api (note: account PERRRR api! muy importante!), creates request handshake pattern following DNS-01 specification and posts all of this in a nice little json and stores it to your bucket.
 And then you have some options.
 Unfortunately the current nodejs SDK does not support IAM-server-certificate upload...
 And ACM-certificates, does not allow you to upload multiple certificates at a time, so you are limited with a couple of things.

  - 1: Upload it yourself, by downloading the four files and run:

 ```
 aws iam upload-server-certificate \